Question

 Resume Experts • 10+ Years Experience

-Supported is not inherently bad to have on your resume—it's just not as impactful as other words.
-It suggests you played a secondary role rather than taking initiative or driving results.
+Supported is not necessarily bad to have on your resume, it's just not as impactful as other words that demonstrate leadership, initiative, and measurable results.
+When recruiters read "supported," they may assume you played a passive role.

 Better Alternatives to Use Instead